 Terms of Reference

-The Terms of Reference outlines the steps to be taken to develop and implement a Source Protection Plan.
-It sets out the roles and responsibilities of the various parties involved such as municipalities, Conservation Authorities, and the Ministry of the Environment.
-It also includes all of the municipal water supply sources that will be protected by the Grand River Source Protection Plan during the first planning phase of implementation.
+The Terms of Reference outline the steps taken to develop and implement a Source Protection Plan.
+It sets out the roles and responsibilities of municipalities, Conservation Authorities, and the Ministry of the Environment, and includes all municipal water supply sources protected by the Grand River Source Protection Plan.

-The Assessment Report is a science-based document that describes the study area, and identifies the vulnerable areas, including existing municipal water supply sources, areas where aquifers are being recharged, aquifers that are vulnerable to contamination, and the significant threats to our municipal drinking water.
+The Assessment Report is a science-based document that describes the study area, and identifies vulnerable areas, including:

 519-822-1260 extension 3320